 Getting a look at the interior of a pipe structure and seeing what is causing your drain blockage is a game-changer.
 Knowing exactly where a clog is and what it is made up of before treating it, your plumber can determine the best tools and most straightforward approach for the job.

 As exciting as plumber’s snakes and drain cameras are, neither holds a candle to when we get to use the hydro-jetting machines.
 By employing concentrated water jets, it can flush away decades of built-up grease, soap, and other nastiness that hangs out in your drain and sewer lines.

 Powerful water streams from a hydro-jetting machine can reach as high as 35,000 pounds per square inch (PSI) and have more than enough power to eliminate any trace of residue from your pipe walls, leaving them in a “like-new” condition.

 What Causes Drain Clogs?

-Just about anything we put into our drains and toilets can contribute to a serious drain clog.
-Whether we’re flushing too much toilet paper or putting pasta and chicken skin into the garbage disposal, we’re asking for trouble.
-Whether your toilet has stopped flushing, or your sinks aren’t draining, it can be frustrating.
+Just about anything we put into our drains and toilets will eventually contribute to a serious drain clog.
+Whether we’re flushing too much toilet paper or putting pasta and chicken skin into the garbage disposal, we’re asking for a world of trouble.

 DIY drain cleaning methods are great for localized, relatively easy clogs and partial blockages that can cause slow drains.
 We cannot stress enough to stay away from chemical drain cleaners.
 They’re bad for the environment, bad for your plumbing, and potentially detrimental to your health as well.
 Regular use of a harmless, enzyme-based drain cleaner that uses bacteria to eat away at the organic material in our drains can help to prevent future clogs.